stv-vw-sozoek-seep/website/index.md

 ## UPCOMING EVENTS

+### Movie Evening with Glühwein

+We invite our Master's program students to a movie night in the Stufenraum.
+On Wednesday, November 29th at 6pm we will watch the documentation "Das laute Frühlicht" in German with English subtitles and serve mulled wine for coziness.
+Please bring your own cup :)

 ### R Tutorials for Women\*

 We have organized an R-Tutorial for women*!
 This tutorial is open for everybody defining themselves as FLINT* (female, lesbian, inter, non-binary, trans).
 University is often very male-dominated.
 With this tutorial we want to explicitly support women*/FLINT* in these important fields.
 Please register <a href="https://docs.google.com/forms/d/1AMae6TQ4oEzsr4Uuiu1j51kKg7F-xnwfKQtW-zvOCc4/edit" target="_blank">here</a> if you want to join.